Intel’s cheaper processors could continue to suffer stock shortages

 As PC World reports, Swan commented that the shortages had – and are still having – the biggest effect at the budget end of the processor market, because Intel is prioritizing Xeon chips for servers, a heavy demand area with plentiful profits to be made.

-The CEO further noted that ‘big core’ products such as Core i9 offerings were also a priority over mid-range processers, and the cheapest ‘value’ chips were last in the pecking order.
+The CEO further noted that ‘big core’ products such as Core i9 offerings were also a priority over mid-range processors, and the cheapest ‘value’ chips were last in the pecking order.

-Between Intel's focus on profit margins from its value CPUs and something’s got to give manufacturing-wise, affordable products are getting the short end of the silicon stick.
+Given Intel‘s focus on profit margins, something’s got to give manufacturing-wise, so affordable products are getting the short end of the silicon stick.

 Mid-year’s resolution